Enhancing Diversity, Equity and Inclusion in Your Company Culture

 Involve leaders and managers

-Many organizations choose to start or advance their efforts toward diversity and inclusion with consultants and change agents.
+Many organizations choose to start or advance their efforts toward diversity, equity and inclusion with consultants and change agents.
 It’s important, though, to involve leaders and managers from the beginning.
 Doing so can help them serve as champions for progress and, according to research from Harvard Business Review, ensure programs fit smoothly into the ways management is already working.
+In addition, DEI goals must often be championed from the top in ways which inspire employees at all levels.

 Be ready to be held accountable